ebeneliason/easy-pattern/README.md

 ### Notes on Animation Timing

 EasyPatterns are designed to loop continuously.
-They do so with respect to an absolute clock that starts the moment the program runs.
-As such, two instances of the same EasyPattern will run in sync with each other regardless of when they were initialized or any other timing conditions.

-If you'd like to two of the same EasyPatterns (or two different patterns with the same duration) to animate out of phase with each other, adjust the `xPhaseOffset` and `yPhaseOffset` for one of them.
+They do so with respect to an absolute clock that starts the moment the program runs. _They do not depend on timers._ This approach means that two instances of the same EasyPattern will run in sync with each other regardless of when they were initialized or any other timing conditions.
+If you'd like two of the same EasyPatterns (or two different patterns with the same duration) to animate out of phase with each other, adjust the `xPhaseOffset` and `yPhaseOffset` for one of them.

 ## Supported Parameters